Sysinternals/ProcDump-for-Linux/README.md

 ## Usage
 ```
-Usage: procdump [OPTIONS...]
-TARGET
+procdump [-n Count]
+        [-s Seconds]
+        [-c|-cl CPU_Usage]
+        [-m|-ml Commit_Usage]
+        [-tc Thread_Threshold]
+        [-fc FileDescriptor_Threshold]
+        [-sig Signal_Number]
+        [-pf Polling_Frequency]
+        [-o]
+        [-log]
+        {
+          {{[-w] Process_Name | [-pgid] PID} [Dump_File | Dump_Folder]}
+        }

 Options:
    -n      Number of dumps to write before exiting.
    -s      Consecutive seconds before dump is written (default is 10).
    -c      CPU threshold above which to create a dump of the process.
    -cl     CPU threshold below which to create a dump of the process.
    -m      Memory commit threshold in MB at which to create a dump.
    -ml     Trigger when memory commit drops below specified MB value.
    -tc     Thread count threshold above which to create a dump of the process.
    -fc     File descriptor count threshold above which to create a dump of the process.
    -sig    Signal number to intercept to create a dump of the process.
    -pf     Polling frequency.
    -o      Overwrite existing dump file.
    -log    Writes extended ProcDump tracing to syslog.
    -w      Wait for the specified process to launch if it's not running.
    -pgid   Process ID specified refers to a process group ID.
 ```
 ### Examples
 > The following examples all target a process with pid == 1234